 - United Airlines

-Check their websites for vacancies and also search major job boards like Monster and Reed, and our very own CareerAddict Jobs, to explore suitable opportunities.
-Make sure you accompany your application with a well-written CV and cover letter, and don’t forget to check out our list of the top 10 cabin crew interview questions!
+Check their websites for vacancies and also search major job boards like Monster and Reed to explore suitable opportunities.
+Make sure you accompany your application with a well-written CV and cover letter, and prepare thoroughly for the assessment day and the interview.

 You should also consider checking specialist sites for more information about following this specific career path, as well as job opportunities.
 They include: